TomCooper01/UKC-DND/README.md

         boolean value isBoss
         mobs can only spawn in certain places (cant move) lecturer timed boss (disappeares at the end of the hour, "Poof!
 He went on strike.
-See him next week :D"
+See him next week :D" once all bosses are beaten, headmaster (dean) appears.

 mob list class: